CryptoLeo-3000/CryptoLeo-3000/README.md

 ## Hello 👋

-I'm Kartik Padave, a recent B.Tech graduate in Computer Science with a passion for technology and a diverse skill set.
+I'm Kartik Padave, a B.Tech in Computer Science with a passion for technology and interested in acquiring a diverse skill set.
+Currently, I work as a Governance Risk and Compliance auditor at Qseap Infotech Pvt.
+Ltd.

 ## What I bring to the table

 * Information Security
+* GRC Auditor
 * Data Analysis
 * UI/UX Designing
 * Web Development